Altsten93/Thesis-MsC-Economics/README.md

 # Thesis-MsC-Economics
-Hello there!
 This repository contains code used for a master's thesis in economics.
 The thesis investigates whether changes in the Swedish demographic profile might have contributed to a rise in income inequality.

 The code for this thesis contains four subsections.
 (1) The data gathering; referring to collection, cleaning, formatting, and finally transforming into an easily managed data frame.